vidarlo/wp-tournament-registration/readme.txt

 == Installation ==

 1. In your wp-admin (WordPress dashboard), go to Plugins Menu > Add New
-2. Search for \'wp-tournament-registration\' in search field on top right.
+2. Search for 'wp-tournament-registration' in search field on top right.
-3. In the search results, click on \'Install Now\' button next to WP Tournament Registration.
+3. In the search results, click on 'Install Now' button next to WP Tournament Registration.
 4. Once the installation is complete, click Activate button.

 You can also install the plugin manually by following these steps:
 1. Download the plugin zip file from https://wordpress.org/plugins/wp-tournament-registration/
 2. In your wp-admin (WordPress dashboard), go to Plugins Menu > Add New
-3. Click the \'Upload Plugin\' button at the top.
+3. Click the 'Upload Plugin' button at the top.
 4. Upload the zip file you downloaded in Step 1.
 5. Once the upload is finish, click on Activate.